howardginsburg/HomeAssistant/Nvidia Jetson Xavier AGX/Readme.md

 # HomeAssistant and ZoneMinder on Nvidia Jetson Xavier AGX

-This first attempt is to run Home Assistant and Zoneminder on a Nvidia Jetson Xavier AGX.
+This attempt is to run Home Assistant and Zoneminder on a Nvidia Jetson Xavier AGX.
 The goal is to have a single device that can run Home Assistant, ZoneMinder, and other supporting services.
 The Jetson Xavier AGX is a powerful device that can run multiple docker containers at the same time.
 This allows for a single device to run multiple services.

 ## Hardware
 1. [Nvidia Jetson Xavier AGX](https://developer.nvidia.com/embedded/jetson-agx-xavier-developer-kit)